isomerpages/moe-zhangdepri/_about-zps/School Rules and Regulations.md

 *   Students should not litter any part of the school premises at all times.

 *   The Staff Room is out of bounds to all students for security reasons.

+##### **12\.
+End User IT Security Policy**

+*   All users are to exercise responsibility in the use of the school IT equipment and resources by adhering to the following rules:

+    *   Software – Users are not allowed to install illegal or unauthorized software, including freeware and shareware in the computers and ipads.
+    *   DVD-RW – Users are not to use the DVD-RW Drive for unauthorized copying of licensed application of software, music CDs, movie VCDs/DVDs and game software.
+    *   Internet – Users are not to access inappropriate information on the Internet and World Wide Web.
+Users are not to participate in any unauthorized access (“hacking”) of computer systems or unlawful technological activities.
+    *   All hardware and software provided by the school or MOE should not be abused, copied, destroyed or modified in any manner.

+*   Users who violate these rules will face disciplinary action.

+##### **13\.
+Violation of School Rules and Regulations**

+*   All Zhangderens are expected to adhere to the schools rules and procedures stated above.
+When there is a violation, appropriate disciplinary actions will be taken.
+When there is ambiguity, decision by the Student Management Department under the advice of the school leaders will be final.
+Inappropriate behaviour are categorized into minor and major offences.

+*   Consequences for <b>minor</b> misbehaviour range from warning to detention.
+For <b>major</b> misbehaviour, the consequences include caning, in-house suspension and any other appropriate actions deemed necessary by the Principal or Vice Principal.
+Besides referring the students for counselling, parents will be called in to help the school to monitor their child’s behaviour.
+In addition, students may be required to perform community services for a specific duration.